ScaledAgileDevOps/SADMF/content/Metrics/_index.md

 ---
 title: Metrics
-description: Measure your way to improvement!
+description: We can measure our way to improvement!
-weight: 5
+weight: 10
 ---

 {{% notice tip %}}